jlbaldwin/file_transfer/README.md

 This was tested in the bash shell running on windows, with python 2.7.15

-To compile ftserver.c
+To compile ftserver.c:
 $ gcc -o ftserver ftserver.c

-To run program
+To run program:
 Start ftserver after it has been compiled.
 From command line:
 $ ftserver <portNum>
 <portNum> is the port the server will be listening on

-Start ftclient after ftserver is running.
+Start ftclient after ftserver is running:
 $python ftclient.py <server IP> <server Port> <-l -g flag> <filename, if -g> <client port>

 Example to request directory contents from server running on localhost:12001:
 $ python ftclient.py localhost 12001 -l 12002

 Example to request file from server running on localhost:12001:
 $ python ftclient.py localhost 12001 -g file.txt 12002

 ftclient closes after each request per specs. ftserver remians open until it is terminated at the terminal (with ctrl-c, for example)